Cataract Surgery and IOLs

 Cataract surgery is most often a non-emergency procedure.
 A person may have cataract for many years before deciding to go through with the operation.
 The main indication for surgery is when the cataract starts making day to day functions more difficult.
 In other cases, if cataract is interfering with other pre-existing eye conditions, one might be advised to have cataract surgery.

 In order to make sure that you are a proper candidate for cataract surgery, you will first have a very thorough eye exam which will check your visual acuity, the health of your eyes, and various other necessary measurements.
 You will be asked to share a full medical background, including all medications you are taking and if you have any allergies.
 Your eye doctor will help you decide if cataract surgery is the right step for you.
-You can schedule a comprehensive eye exam with our eye doctor in Olympia by calling at (360) 491-2121.

 Choosing the Most Fitting IOL